 Address: 200 W. Island Ave., San Diego, CA 92101

-The New Children’s Museum is one of the best attractions to visit for children while in Coronado.
+The New Children’s Museum is one of the best attractions for children in Coronado.
 It is located in San Diego, just 15 minutes from Coronado Island.
-The museum is filled with interactive art installations like giant fruit statues that can be climbed over, felt, and explored!
+The museum has interactive art installations like giant fruit statues that can be climbed, felt, and explored!
 This is one of the best places for children to get their fill of art and socialization all at once.

-See Related: Fun & Best Things to Do in Cambria, California
+See Related: Things to Do in Cambria, California

 Walk Around Coronado

-If you want to explore the very best Coronado has to offer and want to get stunning views of San Diego, one of the best things to do in Coronado, California, is to walk across the Coronado sandy beaches on foot.
+If you want to explore the very best Coronado offers and get stunning views of San Diego, one of the best things to do in Coronado, California, is to walk across the Coronado sandy beaches on foot.
 If you want to tour downtown Coronado, there are also walking groups to help you explore the highlights of Coronado.

 There are care rentals nearby for families and solo travelers alike.
 Check out these car rental spots so you can have a vehicle for your trip.